 Optional – 3 tablespoons of raw pumpkin seeds

-Also Optional – x 12 muffin cases or x 6 large Texas size muffin cases
+Also Optional – 12 muffin cases or 6 large Texas size muffin cases

-This recipe makes x 12 normal sized muffins or x 6 large Texas size muffins
+This recipe makes 12 standard sized muffins or 6 large Texas size muffins

 - If you prefer, you can leave the feta, sun-dried tomatoes or both out of this recipe, it won’t make a difference to how they turn out.

-- Frozen spinach is fine to use, just make sure it is totally defrosted and then placed in a tea towel and wrung out (it is very watery and will make the muffin batter wetter which will change the texture of the muffins and the baking time).
+- Frozen spinach is fine to use, just make sure it is totally defrosted and then placed in a tea towel and wrung out (it is very watery and as I mentioned with the pumpkin, will make the muffin batter wetter which will change the texture of the muffins and the length of the baking time).

-- Please don’t cook the pumpkin until it starts to fall apart, only until they are just cooked.
-I’ve overcooked it many times and when the pumpkin is mushy it makes the muffin batter wetter which changes their nice texture and also their cooking time.
+- Please don’t cook the pumpkin until it starts to fall apart, only until it’s just cooked.
+I’ve overcooked it many times and when the pumpkin is mushy it makes the muffin batter wetter which changes their nice texture and they need longer in the oven.

-Drain it immediately and leave it to cool down.
+Drain immediately and leave it to cool down.